What Is a Conditional Green Card? Your Questions Answered

 What happens when the conditional status expires?

 A conditional permanent resident receives their status for two years.
-Under U.S. immigration laws, they must renew their permanent residence card before expiration.
+Under U.S. immigration laws, their permanent residence card is renewable and must be renewed before expiration.

 If someone who holds conditional residence, like a conditional marriage-based green card, allows their residency to expire, they are considered to have an unlawful presence in the U.S. and could face deportation and removal proceedings in front of an immigration judge.